mefranklin6/Extron-Frontend-API/README.md

 ### RPC API Examples

 > **Note:** You can also pass in a list [] of JSON and the processor will execute the commands in series and return the results in the same order.
-This is more resource efficcent when several commands or queries need to be executed at the same time.
+This is more resource efficient when several commands or queries need to be executed at the same time.

 To set a button called `Btn_Power` to a state of `1`, you would use the following command structure: